teruki-i/Credit_Risk_Analysis/README.md

 The easy ensemble classifier performed the best out of all six algorithms.
 With an accuracy score of approximately 0.932, the model was significantly more accurate than the other five.
 The precision score was much also higher than the rest, thus returning the fewest false positives.
 And with a recall score of approximately 0.92, the algorithm failed to capture only about 8% of high risk users.

+## Recommendation

-Based on these results, I would recommend using the easy ensemble classifier in order to predict credit risk.
+Based on these results, I recommend using the easy ensemble classifier in order to predict credit risk.
 The high recall score suggests that this algorithm has the lowest risk of failing to identify low risk users.
 And as this model also has the highest precision score, there would be fewer false positives that require additional evaluation in order to re-assess their risk than there would be with the other algorithms.